-The main difference is the amount of changes during the execution of the project.
-For example, if you’re building an airplane nobody will tell you in the middle of the project that they want it to go to space in the middle of the project.
+The main difference is the number of changes during the execution of the project.
+For example, if you’re building an airplane, nobody will tell you that they want it to go to space in the middle of the project.
 But in the software industry, this is possible.
 This goes hand-in-hand with the logic of business that anything is possible in IT.
 If you built something that flies, then it should fly anywhere we want it to.

-The task of estimation is a very important one, so take your time doing it.
-This is where good technical spec. document comes into play.
+The task of estimation is a crucial one, so take your time doing it.
+This is where good technical spec can help you a lot.

-First of all, never estimate a software project by yourself, it's good practice to have 3-4 people estimate the project and then take the average number of hours for reference.
+First of all, never estimate a software project by yourself.
+It’s good practice to have at least several teams assess the project and then take the average number of hours for reference.

-Second of all, split the project into modules and modules into tasks and estimate the tasks, then sum the man hours needed for the tasks and for the modules.
+Second, split the project into modules and modules into tasks, estimate the tasks, and sum the person-hours needed for the functions and modules.
 The rule of thumb is people only count the raw development time, forgetting all the small things that add up in between, so add another 20-30% for unexpected bugs.
 Communication will also take a few hours per week.
 Then there’s the Scalability requirements, Security requirements, Performance, etc.

-3. Can I trust the developers to meet their own estimations?
+3. Can I trust the developers to meet their estimations?

 The reason is that the developer may not see the whole complexity from the start and will only notice how hard it is after starting.
-I can not remember how often I started a task that seemed easy at first but was quite complex after the second glance.
-Consider a task to build a currentTime library that returns current time.
-Seems easy enough, but then time zones come into play, then suddenly some countries decide they’re not doing Daylight Savings anymore and the spiral continues.
+I can not remember how often I created a task that seemed easy initially but was quite complex after the second glance.
+Consider a job to build a currentTime library that returns the current time.
+It seems easy enough, but then time zones come into play, then suddenly some countries decide they’re not doing Daylight Savings anymore, and the spiral continues.

-In conclusion I want to say – never say no to a big project, it's always a win-win situation.
-If you fail – you learn, if you succeed – even better.
-And never forget the importance of communication.
+In conclusion, I want to say – never say NO to building something extraordinary.
+It’s always a win-win situation.
+If you fail – you learn.
+If you succeed – even better.